dpankros/uiuc_cs513_project/part_2/README.md

 | `page_number`| 65735.0      | 65735.0     | 0.0%       | 1.0        | 1.0       | 74.0       | 74.0      | 3.8        | 3.8       |
 | `full_height`| 66608.0      | 66608.0     | 0.0%       | 616.0      | 616.0     | 12044.0    | 12044.0   | 3859.1     | 3859.1    |
 | `full_width` | 66608.0      | 66608.0     | 0.0%       | 558.0      | 558.0     | 9175.0     | 9175.0    | 2778.6     | 2778.6    |

+- `page_number` was left unchanged.
+- `full_height` was left unchanged as it likely refers to external data that we do cannot access to verify.
+- `full_width` was left unchanged as it likely refers to external data that we do cannot access to verify.

 #### FK relationships